mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Number of Verify Needed: Select # of Verification Needed Fills you wish to display on your screen for each patient at a time.
 Example: if select 5 as your user preference, it will only show the first 5 Verification Needed Fills for that patient, then you would click next to get the next 5, etc. This applies to MedQueue tab and Dispense tab and if verification functionality is turned on via system setting for the {{% system-name %}} system.
 * Number of Verified: Select # of Verified Fills you wish to display on your screen for each patient.
 Example: if select 5 as your user preference, it will only show the first 5 Verified Fills for that patient, then you would click next to get the next 5, etc. This applies to MedQueue tab and Dispense tab and if verification functionality is turned on via system setting for the {{% system-name %}} system.
 * Number of Fill Requests: Select # of Requests you wish to display on your screen for each patient.
 Example: if select 5 as your user preference, it will only show the first 5 fill requests, then you would click next to get the next 5, etc. This applies to MedQueue tab and Dispense tab.
+* Prioritize Inventory in ACs:  Inventory items can be ordered from the Medication Orders encounter section and the auto-complete field there (for the medication order drug) prioritizes inventory items over other items, when this preference is enabled.

 ### Reports